kevinmgates/WhatTheHack/031-DevOpsWithGitHub/Student/challenge03.md

 2. Update the ARM template, replacing the `<prefix>` part with a unique lowercase 5 letter name.
 The resulting name needs to be globally unique to correctly provision resources.

-3. Create a GitHub workflow (`deployDev.yml`) that accomplishes the following:
+3. Create a GitHub workflow (`deployDev.yml`) that:
-    - Only runs when changes are made to the workflow file itself
+    - Runs manually, not triggered by a push or pull request
     - Uses a service principal to authenticate to Azure
     - Uses the "Deploy Azure Resource Manager (ARM) Template" action to call your ARM template in your repo